lammps/lammps/doc/src/fix_bond_react.rst

 'EdgeIDs' and lists the atom IDs of edge atoms in the pre-reacted molecule template.
 The second optional section begins with the keyword 'DeleteIDs' and lists the atom IDs of pre-reaction template atoms to delete.
-The third optional section begins with the keyword 'Custom Edges' and allows for forcing the update of a specific atom's atomic charge.
+The third optional section begins with the keyword 'ChiralIDs' lists the atom IDs of chiral atoms whose handedness should be enforced.
+The fourth optional section begins with the keyword 'Custom Edges' and allows for forcing the update of a specific atom's atomic charge.
 The first column is the ID of an atom near the edge of the pre-reacted molecule template, and the value of the second column is either 'none' or 'charges.'
 Further details are provided in the discussion of the 'update\_edges' keyword.
-The fourth optional section begins with the keyword 'Constraints' and lists additional criteria that must be satisfied in order for the reaction to occur.
+The fifth optional section begins with the keyword 'Constraints' and lists additional criteria that must be satisfied in order for the reaction to occur.
 Currently, there are three types of constraints available, as discussed below.